IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 - `logical_replication_slot` - (Optional, List of Objects) A list of logical replication slots that you want to create on the database.
 Multiple blocks are allowed.
 This is only available for `databases-for-postgresql`.

-  **Gen2:** Plan fails if set.
+  **Gen2:** Accepted but ignored.
 Logical replication slots are not available for Gen2 instances.

   Nested scheme for `logical_replication_slot`:
   - `name` - (Required, String) The name of the `logical_replication_slot`.